East Side Mario's

 East Side Mario's is a Canadian chain of casual dining restaurants, managed by its parent holding company Recipe Unlimited.
 The restaurant specializes in Italian-American cuisine.
 Individual locations aim to recreate the historic ambience found at the corner of Canal Street and Mulberry Street in Lower Manhattan.
 The brand is marketed as "A taste of little Italy".
-It is best recognized by its original logo featuring the Statue of Liberty holding a large tomato in place of a torch, as well as the jingle containing the catch phrase "Hey, budda boom budda bing".
+It is best recognized by its original logo featuring the Statue of Liberty (Liberty Enlightening the World) holding a large tomato in place of a torch, as well as the jingle containing the catch phrase "Hey, budda boom, budda bing!".

-It has over 85 locations, all in Canada.
+It has 62 locations in Canada.

 History

 East Side Mario's was developed through the merger between several restaurant chains and began as a subsidiary of Yesac Creative Foods (later, Prime Restaurants).

 In February 1980, Sudbury, Ontario, entrepreneurs Nick Perpick, Ralph Roy and Gary Ceppetelli, opened the first Casey's restaurant.
 The restaurant's success prompted the opening of a second location in Elliot Lake, Ontario.
 The company moved to Burlington, Ontario, and introduced a fourth partner.
 The Casey's brand was developed by the original parent company, Yesac Creative Foods.
 In 1982, the first Pat & Mario's Restaurant was opened in Whitby, Ontario.
 The objective was to establish a takeout pizza and pasta business.
 The venture was successful and the Pat & Mario's chain expanded into the Toronto area, as well as into the United States, in Florida.